jxjo/AirfoilEditor/README.md

 Please have a look into [Xoptfoil2 README Installation](https://github.com/jxjo/Xoptfoil2) for further information.

-As a little reward for the extra effort polar generation and airfoil optimization will run 2-3 times faster on Linux compared to the Windows version.
+As a bonus for the extra setup effort, polar generation and airfoil optimization typically run 2-3 times faster on Linux than on Windows.

 #### Ubuntu

 If there is warning message like "Failed to create wl_display" when starting the app, set a QT environment variable with `export QT_QPA_PLATFORM=xcb`.

-### Cloning from Github
+### Cloning from GitHub

 If you want to clone the AirfoilEditor repository from GitHub for local development, install the following packages in your Python environment: